Revision Hip Replacement

 - Weakening of bone around the hip replacement (Osteolysis)

-Revision hip replacement surgery is performed under general anaesthesia.
-During the procedure, Dr. Rana will make an incision over the hip to expose the hip joint.
+Revision hip replacement surgery is performed under general anesthesia.
+During the procedure, your doctor will make an incision over the hip to expose the hip joint.
 Then the femur is dislocated from the acetabulum so that the old plastic liner and the metal socket can be removed from the acetabulum.